HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

-# AI assistance for descriptions, keyword generation and sentiments analysis in a content item
+# AI assistance for descriptions, keyword generation and sentiment analysis in a content item

 This section provides the steps on how to use AI assistance in generating descriptions, keywords, and getting sentiment analysis on content elements.